An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: RQ : Analysis of the ML supply chain

 \subsection{Most depended upon datasets and base models}

 Our ability to evaluate the ML supply chain relies on the dependency information provided by model owners.
 On Hugging Face, this information is found in the model metadata, where model owners declare base models and datasets.
-Although many models on Hugging Face were not created independently, we note that only 117,245 out of 760,460 models (15.4\%) declare any base model and, of these, most (111,568) declare only one base model.
-Consequently, the average number of declared base models is 0, as are the first quartile, median, and third quartile, as shown in \Cref{fig:num_declared_base_models}.
+Although many models on Hugging Face were not created independently, we note that only 117,245 out of 760,460 models (15.4\%) declare any base model and, of these, most (111,568 | 95.2\%) declare only one base model.
+Overall, most models do not declare any base models: with respect to the number of base models declared, the average, as well as the minimum, first quartile, median, and third quartile, are all 0.
+The maximum is 53 unique base models.

 \Cref{tab:top_base_models} lists the ten models that were most frequently declared as a base model by the models in our dataset, \ie the models that were most frequently cited as dependencies by other models.
 They exhibit a varying number of likes and downloads and primarily come from large providers such as Meta, Google, and OpenAI.
 Notably, none of these models declare that they are derived from any base models.
 We observe some overlap with the ten most engaged with models by downloads , suggesting, not surprisingly, that popular models are also frequently used as base models.